oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

 ## Task 2: Convert the Private Key

-1. In order for Jenkins to use the private key, saved in the previous step, convert it using the following command (replace the key name with the key name you saved):
+1. Jenkins uses the private key which was saved in the previous step, convert it using the following command (replace the key name with the key name you saved):

      ```bash
      <copy>